Depression

 • The importance of sunshine, fresh air and exercise cannot be overstated.
 The Earth is continuously emitting a negatively charged field that’s good for our bodies and psyches.

 • Keep all pathways of elimination open.
 Dry body brush to maintain healthy skin pore and encourage lymphatic drainage.
-Take sufficient magnesium to keep bowels moving easily.
+Take sufficient magnesium and vitamin C to keep bowels moving easily.

 • Yoga and rhythmic breathing release tension and develop an inner steadiness.
 Breathe deeply, exhale thoroughly!